nebari-dev/nebari-docs/docs/docs/started/deploy.md

 - You require scalable infrastructure

-- You aim to have a production environment with GitOps enabled by default
+- You aim to have a production environment with [GitOps] enabled by default

 - Your team does not have specific expertise with high-performance computing hardware, Kubernetes, Docker, and/or other scalable compute infrastructure technologies

-The cloud installation is based on Kubernetes, but knowledge of Kubernetes is NOT required nor is in depth knowledge about the specific provider required either.
-QHub supports [Amazon AWS](https://docs.qhub.dev/en/latest/source/installation/setup.html#amazon-web-services-aws), [DigitalOcean](https://docs.qhub.dev/en/latest/source/installation/setup.html#digital-ocean), [Google GCP](https://docs.qhub.dev/en/latest/source/installation/setup.html#google-cloud-platform), and [Azure](https://docs.qhub.dev/en/latest/source/installation/setup.html#microsoft-azure).
+The cloud installation is based on Kubernetes, but knowledge of Kubernetes is NOT required nor is in-depth knowledge about the specific provider required either.
+Nebari supports [Amazon AWS](/how-tos/nebari-aws.md), [DigitalOcean](/how-tos/nebari-do.md), [Google GCP](/how-tos/nebari-gcp.md), and [Azure](/how-tos/nebari-azure.md).

 For instructions on installing and deploying Nebari on a particular cloud provider, please visit our [cloud providers page](/started/cloud-providers) for a list of the supported cloud providers and their respective installation how-to guides.